Skitch Henderson: Miscellaneous

-The Retro Swing Band at the University of Wisconsin plays arrangements from The Tonight Show and the BBC Dance Band included in the Skitch Henderson Collection at the Mills Music Library.
+The Retro Swing Band at the University of Wisconsin plays arrangements from The Tonight Show and the BBC Dance Orchestra included in the Skitch Henderson Collection at the Mills Music Library.

 Henderson was known for his unique laugh on the Carson show.
 In addition to Ed McMahon's famously hearty laugh, Henderson could also occasionally be heard laughing his distinctive "Hoo-hoo-hoo!"

 Personal life

 Henderson married movie actress and television personality Faye Emerson in 1950.
 They were divorced seven years later.

-He then married Ruth Einsiedel in 1958 and raised two children, Hans and Heidi.
+In 1958, he then married Ruth Einsiedel and raised two children, Hans and Heidi.
 Hans was married to Sandra Watson for 18 years, before divorcing in 2000.
 Heidi was married to actor William Hurt from 1989 to 1992, and they have two sons.

-Skitch and Ruth Henderson owned and operated The Silo, a store, art gallery, and cooking school in New Milford, Connecticut from 1972 until his death.
+From 1972 until his death, Ruth and Skitch Henderson owned and operated The Silo, a store, art gallery, and cooking school in New Milford, Connecticut.
 In 2003, Ruth and Skitch Henderson co-founded the Hunt Hill Farm Trust, an effort to preserve their farm's land and buildings and to celebrate Americana in music, art and literature through the creation of a living museum.

 Henderson died of natural causes on November 1, 2005, at age 87.